prabhatthakur672/Certificate-Generator/README.md

 Users can also utilize the email integration feature to send the generated certificates directly to participants via email.
 Customization options for the email template and attachments are available.

-## Contributing

-Contributions to the Django Certificate Generator are welcome!
-If you find any issues or have suggestions for improvement, please create a new issue in the project's GitHub repository.
-You can also submit pull requests with bug fixes, new features, or enhancements.

-Before contributing, make sure to review the project's code of conduct and guidelines for contributors, if any.

-## License

-The Django Certificate Generator is released under the [MIT License](https://opensource.org/licenses/MIT).
-You can find more details in the `LICENSE` file included with the project.

-## Acknowledgements

-The Django Certificate Generator is built using the powerful Django web framework and various open-source libraries.
-We would like to acknowledge the contributions of the Django community and the developers behind the libraries used in this project.
-Their hard work and dedication make projects like this possible.